AJTJ/rust_practice/ch 5: structs.md

 let black = Color(0, 0, 0);
 ```
 - behave exactly like tuples except that each struct is inherently its own `type`, and cannot take another tuple struct as an argument.

+## Methods

+`impl`
+- This is for the "implementation block".

+`self`
+- Self is *ALWAYS* the first param in an `impl` block.

+- Methods can take ownership of `self`, borrow `&self` immutably, or borrow `&mut self` mutably, just as they can any other parameter.
+The first case (just taking ownership of `self` is rare).

+- Methods allow cleaner organization.

+## Associated Functions
+- this is created when a method does NOT call `self`
+- often used for constructors that will return a new instance of the struct

+`String::from`
+- is an *associated function*

 # NOTES
 - in order to pretty print a struct, you need to apply the `Debug` trait to it